paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 Section 844 of this Act, referred to in subsecs. (a)(3) and (d)(2), is section 844 of Pub.
 L. 99–662, Nov.
 17, 1986, 100 Stat.
 4177, which is not classified to the Code.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 118–272 substituted “75 percent of the costs” for “65 percent of the costs” in introductory provisions and “25 percent of such costs” for “35 percent of such costs” in concluding provisions.

 2022—Subsec. (a).
 Pub.
 L. 117–263 substituted “65 percent of the costs” for “One-half of the costs” in introductory provisions and “35 percent of such costs” for “One-half of such costs” in concluding provisions.

 2014—Subsecs. (c), (d).
 Pub.
 L. 113–121 added subsec. (c) and redesignated former subsec. (c) as (d).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 118–272, div.
+A, title I, § 1126(b), Jan.
+4, 2025, 138 Stat.
+3018, provided that: “The amendments made by subsection (a) [amending this section] shall apply beginning on October 1, 2024, to any construction of a project for navigation on the inland waterways that is new or ongoing on or after that date.”

 #### Effective Date of 2022 Amendment
 Pub.
 L. 117–263, div.
 H, title LXXXI, § 8157(b), Dec.
 23, 2022, 136 Stat.
 3738, provided that: “The amendments made by subsection (a) [amending this section] shall apply beginning on October 1, 2022, to any construction of a project for navigation on the inland waterways that is new or ongoing on or after that date.”